Differentially Private Linear Bandits with Partial Distributed Feedback: System Model and Problem Formulation

 The communication cost is a critical factor in DP-DLB.
 As in \cite{wang2019distributed}, we define the communication cost as the total number of real numbers (or bits, depending on the adopted DP model) communicated between the server and the clients.
 Let $L$ be the number of phases in $T$ rounds, and let $N_l$ be the number of real numbers (or bits) communicated in the $l$-th phase.
 Then, the total communication cost, denoted by $C(T)$, is

-\textbf{Data privacy.} In practice, even if users are willing to share their feedback, they typically require privacy protection as a premise.
-To that end, we resort to \emph{differential privacy (DP)}~\cite{dwork2006calibrating} to formally address the privacy concerns in the learning process.
-More importantly, instead of only considering the standard central model where the central server is responsible for protecting the privacy, we will also incorporate other popular DP models, including the stronger local model (where each client directly protects her data)~\cite{kasiviswanathan2011can} and the recently proposed shuffle model (where a trusted shuffler between clients and server is adopted to amplify privacy)~\cite{cheu2019distributed}, in a unified algorithmic learning framework.
+\textbf{Data privacy.} In practice, even if users are willing to share their feedback, they typically require privacy protection as a premise. \High{\emph{Differential privacy (DP)}~\cite{dwork2006calibrating} is a mathematical framework for ensuring the privacy of individuals in datasets.
+Specifically, by observing the calculation/statistics/model update from a set of individual data, an adversary cannot infer too much information about any specific individual.
+In this sense, DP can protect any existing or future attacks in that any adversary tries to infer any individual's information would fail no matter how much computation power they have or how much side information they have (i.e., even though the adversary has access to all the others' information except the targeted one).} To that end, we resort to DP to formally address the privacy concerns in the learning process.
+More importantly, instead of only considering the standard central model where the central server is responsible for protecting privacy, we will also incorporate other popular DP models, including the stronger local model (where each client directly protects her data)~\cite{kasiviswanathan2011can} and the recently proposed shuffle model (where a trusted shuffler between clients and server is adopted to amplify privacy)~\cite{cheu2019distributed}, in a unified algorithmic learning framework.